Why Plan B is Plan A: Learning What God Wants for Your Life

 CW: In the chapter "Your Jordan," you say that Plan B situations often require more of you than you thought you had.
 Plan A, as we develop it, seems perfect.
 Plan B is harder and less appealing.
 So why does God seem to delight in Plan B?

 PW: You know, because of exactly what you just said.
 Plan A is all about what we can do in our own power.
 God does not get any glory through that.
 It is only when I do things that I know are beyond my ability, beyond my knowledge, and beyond my powers and my skills, that God ultimately gets glory.
 So that is why you see all throughout scripture God puts people in situations that are beyond anything that they are capable of doing on their own.
-That is why I talk in the book about that misconception that we often have in Christian circles that "God will never give you more than you can handle."
+That is why I talk in the book about that misconception that we often have in Christian circles that "God will never give you 1 Corinthians 1:13."